 Set out these buttery savory herb shortbread crackers at the cocktail hour for an elegant alternative to chips.
-I’ve included a pretty customizable menu and place cards to help you set the theme for a spring brunch or afternoon tea.
+I’ve included a pretty customizable menu and place cards to help you set the theme for a brunch or afternoon tea.

 We’re trying something new and fun today, so in addition to my recipe, I’m including downloadable printables for your next spring brunch or gathering.
 The menu is customizable so you can print them out with your own fabulous line up.
 Place cards, too!
 You’ll need Adobe Acrobat Reader (it’s free) to fill in your menu and print.
 Instructions below.